ucdavis/web-app-template/README.md

 The health check endpoint (`/health`) is configured to return the status of the application and its dependencies.
 It includes a database health check to ensure the SQL Server connection is healthy.
 See [Health Checks](https://learn.microsoft.com/en-us/aspnet/core/host-and-deploy/health-checks?view=aspnetcore-10.0#entity-framework-core-dbcontext-probe).

+## Azure Deployment

+The template includes generic Azure App Service deployment scaffolding in `infrastructure/azure/` and GitHub Actions workflows in `.github/workflows/`.

+Cloud deployments are intentionally limited to `test` and `prod`.
+Before the first cloud deployment, replace placeholder names such as `webapp`, `rg-webapp-test`, and `rg-webapp-prod` with names for your application.

+For GitHub Environments, the one-time OIDC bootstrap, required variables/secrets, local deploy scripts, and first-deploy caveats, see [Azure Deployment Setup](README.customization.md#5-azure-deployment-setup).
+For the hosting flow and key deployment files, see [Development Architecture](docs/ARCHITECTURE.md#azure-hosting-flow).

 ## Development

 ### Development Architecture

-In development mode:

-- ASP.NET Core runs on port `5165`
-- Vite serves the frontend on port `5173`
-- Visual Studio uses `SpaProxy` to start Vite and redirect the browser to it
+In development, ASP.NET Core runs on port `5165`, Vite serves the frontend on port `5173`, and Vite proxies backend routes to ASP.NET Core.
+Visual Studio uses `SpaProxy` to start Vite and redirect the browser to it.
-- Vite proxies `/api`, `/login`, `/signin-oidc`, and `/health` back to ASP.NET Core

-This keeps frontend HMR fast while preserving the backend's auth and API pipeline.
-In production, the backend serves pre-built static files from `wwwroot/`.
+For request-flow diagrams, production behavior, and key file responsibilities, see [Development Architecture](docs/ARCHITECTURE.md).

 ### Backend Development